 - Done – Only rarely used in very specific circumstances where no other resolution applies.

 Do you have some more tips on how to use the search function?

-- Search terms are reduced to word stems, so for instance if you search for “breeding”, JIRA will also return bug reports which only contain “breed”.
-To avoid that, you can surround a word in double quotes.
+- Search terms are reduced to word stems, so for instance, if you search for “breeding”, JIRA will also return bug reports which only contain “breed”.
+To avoid that, surround a word or phrase in double-quotes.

 - You can use wildcards such as “enderm?n” (which will catch both “enderman” and “endermen”) or “connect*” (which will match everything starting with “connect”, so “connection”, “connectivity”, etc).

-- The “Advanced” search looks complicated, but it is very handy if you figure it out.
-You can read more about how it works in the JIRA documentation.
+- The “Advanced” search looks complicated, but it is very handy if you invest a little time understanding it.
+Read more about how it works in the JIRA documentation.

 I believe my bug report was resolved incorrectly!
 Where can I appeal?

 You can leave a comment on the resolved bug report.
 For extra visibility, you can also ask other players and moderators.
 (See community links.)